| overview

 to ensure the wider availability of affordable broadband

-services by providing subsidies to service providers
+services by providing subsidies to service providersa

 $23.7 million Coordinated Communications Infrastructure